unicode-org/message-format-wg/exploration/function-composition-part-1.md

 * Are named values essentially `FormattedValue`s,
-or do they have additional structure that is used internally in the formatter? (simple model vs. preservation model)
+or do they have additional structure that is used internally in the formatter? (formatted value model vs. preservation model)
 * In the preservation model, some functions "look back" for the original value, (like `number`) while others return a new "source value"